CeruleanSpice/CS-255/README.md

 ## 🔒 Note
 All files in this repository are original and created as part of my academic work at SNHU.
 Do not reuse or submit as your own if you're a fellow student—academic integrity matters!

+## Projects Included:
+Project One: Business Requirements Document
+Project Two: System Design Document

+#Overview
+This portfolio submission highlights my ability to analyze a business need and design a suitable software solution.
+These documents demonstrate key skills in requirement gathering, user-centered design, and system modeling.

+##DriverPass Project Summary
+The DriverPass project was centered around designing a cloud-based system for a fictional company that provides driving instruction through online and in-person services.
+The client, DriverPass, needed a system to streamline and support various services including scheduling classroom sessions, administering online tests, managing behind-the-wheel lessons, tracking student progress, and processing payments.

+My role was to gather the business requirements from the client and create a full system design that would meet those needs in a scalable, user-friendly, and efficient way.

+##What I Did Well
+One area I feel I did particularly well in was clearly identifying and organizing business requirements.
+I made sure to translate vague or high-level needs into structured, actionable goals that could be tracked and validated through system functionality.
+I also developed well-labeled UML diagrams and considered both the user and administrative perspectives, which ensured a more complete system design.

+##What I Would Revise
+If I were to revise any part of my work, I would focus on making the system limitations and future scalability planning more robust in the system design document.
+I initially emphasized what the system could do, but with more time, I would flesh out what it couldn’t do in its initial release and explain a clear path for adding more advanced features like AI-assisted scheduling or mobile app integration.

+##Implementing User Needs
+To interpret the user’s needs, I carefully analyzed the client’s goals from the prompt and considered the workflows of students, instructors, and administrators.
+I mapped out the expected user interactions and ensured that every component—from the user interface to back-end data storage—reflected those needs.
+This included use cases for booking lessons, viewing test results, and issuing reminders.

+Considering user needs is essential because software is only as valuable as it is usable.
+Ignoring users can lead to poorly adopted systems, confusion, and even financial losses.
+By placing user experience at the center of the design, I ensured the solution would be both functional and intuitive.

+##My Design Approach
+My design approach includes the following steps:

+Understand the problem thoroughly – Start with business needs and user stories.

+Break the system into modules – Identify logical groupings such as scheduling, payments, and progress tracking.

+Use visual modeling tools – UML diagrams help both technical and nontechnical stakeholders understand the system.

+Keep iterating – Good design is refined through feedback and usability analysis.

+In the future, I plan to implement more collaborative design sessions, including stakeholder interviews or feedback loops, and also incorporate tools like Lucidchart, Figma, and ER modeling platforms for better visualization and user flow testing.

+Files Included in This Repository Business_Requirements_Document.pdf – Project One deliverable

+System_Design_Document.pdf – Project Two deliverable

+README.md – Reflection and context for portfolio submission

 ---